 3.5 The Seller shall invoice the Customer for the ordered goods and packaging and shipping costs, including Value Added Tax, after the payment for the Order has been processed.
 Invoice shall be sent to the Customer’s e-mail address stated in the Order.

 3.6 The Customer chooses the means of delivery should not the Purchase Agreement state otherwise.
 In case the Customer requires a specific transport, the Customer then bears all the risks and is obliged to paid eventual additional cost of the chosen means of transport.

 3.7 The Seller fulfils a Purchase Agreement in the moment of transferring the Order to delivery and enabling the Customer to claim the Order from the delivery company.
+The Seller should do so within 30 days after the Order is paid for.
 If the Customer is considered a Consumer at the same time, the previous sentence applies only when the delivery company was chosen solely by the Customer/Consumer and the Seller did not offer to deliver with this company.
 In other cases a Purchase Agreement is fulfilled by the Seller only in the moment of delivering the Order to the Customer/Consumer.

 3.8 In cases when it is necessary to repeatedly deliver the Order or change the delivery company chosen in the Order due to the Customer, the Customer shall refund the Seller’s additional costs that arose because of substitute delivery/deliveries.